SovereignCloudStack/standards/Standards/scs-0103-v2-standard-flavors.md

 ## Previous standard versions

+[Version 1](scs-0103-v1-standard-flavors.md) allowed the property `scs:name-vN`
+for standard flavors only, and it didn't recognize nor require `scs:name-v3`.

 The list of standard flavors used to be part of the flavor naming standard up until [version 3](scs-0100-v3-flavor-naming.md).
 The following changes have been made to the list in comparison with said standard: